raspberrypilearning/rpg/en/step_4.md

 --- task ---

 Adding an enemy to a room is the same as adding an item.
-Add a hungry monster to the kitchen:
+Add a monster to the Kitchen:

 --- code ---
 ---